benjanderson/cashmere-test/src/app/dialog/dialog.md

 ```

 ### Specifying global configuration defaults
-Default dialog options can be specified by providing an instance of `MatDialogConfig` for
+Default dialog options can be specified by providing an instance of `HcDialogConfig` for
 HC_DIALOG_DEFAULT_OPTIONS in your application's root module.

 ```ts